streetmix/icons/README.md

 icons
 =====

-Icons for Streetmix.
+Icons for Streetmix segments.
 The `svg` folder contains source files in SVG.

 ## Working with icons